staff

 Steve Waldren

 Steve has held the position of Company Director since the company’s inception in 2000.
-He plays a key role for the company in providing the Secretariat for the Irish National Platform for Biodiversity Research and his expertise in rare plants has been utilised in projects such as Mitigation Measures for the Nationally Threatened Schoenoplectus triqueter.
+He plays a key role for the company in providing the secretariat for the Irish National Platform for Biodiversity Research and his expertise in rare plants has been utilised in projects such as Mitigation Measures for the nationally threatened Schoenoplectus triqueter.
 He acts in an advisory capacity on other projects within the company.
 Steve is currently the Curator/Administrator of Trinity College Botanic Gardens, and is involved with a range of conservation and research organisations including BGCI/IABG European Botanic Garden Consortium and the Irish Genetic Resources Conservation Trust.
-His main areas of research are ecological and population genetics, physiological ecology, plant biogeography, island floras, and conservation biology.
+His main areas of research are ecological and population genetics, physiological ecology, plant biogeography, island floras and conservation biology.

 Download Steve Waldren’s CV

 Philip Perrin B.Sc.
-(Hons.), M.Sc., Ph.D., MIEEM
+(Hons), M.Sc., Ph.D., CEnv., MCIEEM

 Philip Perrin